iamnotshifu/weather360-android-app/README.md

    - Click **Run** to build and deploy.

 ## 🚀 Usage

 1. Launch Weather360.
-2. Enter a city name (e.g., "Lagos", "London").
+2. Enter a city name (e.g., "Lagos, Nigeria", "London").
 3. Tap **Get Weather** to view 🌡️ temperature, 🌤️ description, and 🖼️ icon.
 4. Navigate to **Settings** to check API key status or unit settings.
 5. Visit **Credits** to see team details.
-6. If an error occurs, 🚫 a friendly error message appears.
+6. If an error occurs, 🚫 an error message appears.

 ## 🛠️ Technologies Used

 - 💻 **Language**: Kotlin
 - 🎨 **UI Framework**: Jetpack Compose
 - 🌐 **Networking**: Ktor Client (OkHttp)